Hobbs teen accused of dumping newborn baby in dumpster, told police she ‘panicked’

 Police on Monday said Avila’s bond was not yet set and there would be an update later.

-(Police scheduled a press conference for 3:30 Central/2:30 Mountain.
-We intend to carry the event live on the KLBK Facebook page.)
+(Police scheduled a press conference for 3:30 Central/2:30 Mountain on Monday.
+We carried the event.
+Check out the replay below.)

-Note: CORRECTION: A reference to the child’s biological sex was listed incorrectly in an earlier version of this story.
-The reference was removed.
+Below is the replay of a press conference by police in Hobbs.
+We apologize.
+There are some technical problems with the audio.